 Your submission has been received.
 We'll be in touch soon.

 The Shoosmiths LLP slavery and human trafficking statement is made pursuant to Section 54 of the Modern Slavery Act 2015 ‘Transparency in Supply Chains’ and was approved and signed by the Shoosmiths Operations Executive on behalf of the members on 10 September 2018 and the Partnership Council 19 October 2018.
 The statement will be updated annually and is our third published statement.

-Our website statement is located at the footer of our Shoosmiths and Access Legal Solicitors homepages where our previous statements can also be accessed.
+Our website statement is located at the footer of our Shoosmiths and Shoosmiths homepages where our previous statements can also be accessed.

 Modern slavery is a crime where people are exploited and treated as commodities for commercial gain.
 It includes slavery, servitude, forced labour and human trafficking.
 It is a global problem and can exist in any supply chain and industry.

 The United Nations 2030 Sustainable Development Goals states within Goal 8 - Decent Work and Economic Growth - a target that includes a focus to ‘take immediate and effective measures to eradicate forced labour, end modern slavery and human trafficking...’

 Shoosmiths is committed to playing its part to help effect change through an improved understanding of its operations, by raising stakeholder awareness and by identifying opportunities for collaboration and shared best practice.